 For the entrepreneur there are fewer risks of firefighting or wasting time on unimportant conference calls or meetings.
 But as the external pressure may be lower, so the pace will likely be slower as well.
 If you’re a solopreneur who works from home, it can be tempting to get up later in the day and spend more time with friends and family which limit the time you spend on essential business activities.

-The bottom line for both groups: focus on the highest yielding activities.
+The bottom line for both groups: focus on the highest yielding projects for strategic time management.
 These are the activities that add the most value to their clients and projects.

-What tips do you have for clients and project managers who want to increase their focus and control over what they get done in a specific amount of time?
+What tips do you have for clients and project managers to do more with their time?

 But our focus can also improve dramatically if we take a step back and look at the bigger picture.
 For example, identify the 20% of your activities that contribute 80% of your total results.
 Next, examine the bigger reasons for why you do what you do, asking questions like: “What motivates me and what would it take for me to be outstanding at my job?”